FlamJamCamCode/Crucible/foundations/24 nss.md

 - The city feels alive and responsive

 This is the promise of NSS: not just optimization, but systems that anticipate and prepare, creating experiences that feel like the universe is conspiring to help you.

 ---

+**The Key**: Because the usual constraints that limits one to constant logistical limitations are removed by opening up domains by Trust, and NSS exponential growth and rest of the architecture: no position is permanent.
+The teenager with a quantum algorithm can disrupt the established player with classical dominance.
+The chef with ethical innovation can challenge industrial food giants.
+Natural selection ensures continuous renewal, by making access to any system a question of Trust establishment, then creating your utility-islands that then can grow exponentially.

+---